isis-santos-costa/when-passengers-meet-drivers/README.md

 <!-- <div id="user-content-toc"><ul><summary><h2 style="display: inline-block;">💹 when-riders-meet-drivers • Creating predictability to GROW REVENUE</h2></summary></ul></div> -->

-# When Riders Meet Drivers (⚠️ WIP)
+# When Riders Meet Drivers
 __*Seasonal patterns as a lever to GROW REVENUE in the ride-hailing business*__

-This repository presents how sharing predictability with partners can convert into revenue in the ride-hailing business.
-The predictability here is derived from seasonal patterns at the matching and contrasting points in the daily and weekly seasonality of the different sides of a ride-hailing marketplace.
+This repository presents how **sharing predictability with partners** can convert into revenue in the ride-hailing business.
+Predictability here is derived from seasonal patterns at the matching and contrasting points in the daily and weekly seasonality of the different sides of a ride-hailing marketplace.

 A summary of results is presented below.
 The full analysis (business question, data collection & cleaning, analysis & synthesis) is available **[here](data-analysis.md)**.